 3 – Train your eyes to find good compositions of underwater pictures

-The composition is the art of playing with lines, perspective, the position of subjects, close-up or wide angles.
+Composition is the art of playing with lines, perspective, the position of subjects, close-up or wide angles.
 Each of us has his own artistic sense, but there are typical compositions that almost always work and will make your pictures look great.
 Books and websites of award-winning photographers helped me a lot to find ideas and inspiration at the beginning.
 It helped me recognise the compositions I had seen before.
 The most famous rule of composition is the rule of thirds.
 You divide the image with two vertical lines and two horizontal lines (most cameras offer this mode of visualisation), and we use them to distribute lines and perspectives in the frame harmoniously.

 Here are three classic compositions of underwater images that I use and that you can quickly reproduce:

-- Scuba diver silhouette: While being a bit deeper than the other divers in your group, you look at the surface facing sunlight.
+While being a bit deeper than the other divers in your group, you look at the surface facing sunlight.
 Of course, this works better with excellent visibility and good weather.
 Night diving also offers excellent opportunities for this kind of shot playing with other divers’ torchlights.

-- Encounter diver & marine life: Here, you need to be reactive and capture the moment.
+Here, you need to be reactive and capture the moment.
 Either it is a scuba diver facing something big or the face of the scuba diver looking at something small, it usually gives great shots if you can feel the fascination of the diver and the curiosity of the animal.
 Look for parallel lines in your composition or wavy movements.

 4 – Learn how to take pictures underwater with flash and manual settings

 As we dive deeper, water absorbs more and more light and makes colours disappear, especially red.
 The only way to get beautiful colours underwater is to bring a source of artificial light.
 And the easiest way to start is to use the internal flash of your camera before investing in a video torchlight or a strobe.